Brent–Kung adder: Low-power adder

 The increase in performance in Brent–Kung adders is attributed to its tree structure of carry propagation which also leads to lower power consumption as the carry signal now has to travel through fewer stages, leading to less switching of transistors.
 Also, the decrease in amount of wiring and fan-out also contributes largely to its lower power consumption than CLA adders.
 A Brent–Kung adder can also be used in a pipeline manner which can further reduce the power consumption by reducing the depth of combinatorial logic and glitches stabilization.
 The graph shows a low-power Brent–Kung adder.

 Comparison with Kogge–Stone adder

 Advantages

 Due to this type of adder requiring fewer modules to implement than the Kogge–Stone adder, the Brent–Kung adder is much simpler to build.
 It also contains far fewer connections to other modules, which also contributes to its simplicity.

 Disadvantages

-One major disadvantage of this adder is fan-out.
-Fan-out may split and weaken the current propagating through the adder.
-This may be solved by adding buffering circuitry at cost of speed.
+This type of adder has greater delay, requiring 2 log_{2} n − 2 levels of logic to compute all the carry bits.
+(Kogge–Stone requires log_{2} n.)